USAJOBS/help-center/faq/account/login-gov.md

 ## Can I share a login.gov account with another person?

 No. Each person needs their own login.gov account.
 If you’ve shared your USAJOBS account in the past, with a spouse or child, you can no longer do this with login.gov.
-Each person must set up their own account, with their own personal email address (not an email that you share with someone else).
+Each person must set up their own login.gov account, with their own personal email address (not an email that you share with someone else).